Legendrian contact homology and topological entropy: Introduction

 \section{Introduction}

 The objective of this article is to study the growth rate of a version of Legendrian contact homology and its implications to the dynamics of Reeb flows on contact 3-manifolds.
 It fits in a larger program which aims at understanding the relationship between SFT-invariants of a contact structure and global dynamical invariants of Reeb flows.
 In this work we focus our attention on one dynamical invariant, the topological entropy.
 The topological entropy $h_{top}$ is a non-negative number that one associates to a dynamical system and which measures the complexity of the system.
 Positivity of the topological entropy for a dynamical system implies that the system has some type of exponential instability.
+It is a deep result of Yomdin (see \cite{PAT}) that $h_{top}(\phi)$ for a $C^{\infty}$-flow $\phi = (\phi^t)_{t\in\mathbb{R}}$ on a compact manifold satisfies